Vietnam.vn - Nền tảng quảng bá Việt Nam

 The rounding effect stems from “self-gravity,” the gravitational force that an object—in this case, a celestial body—exerts on itself.
 When a planet, or moon, accumulates enough mass, its self-gravity “moldes” it into a spherical shape.

-The universe formed after the Big Bang, about 13.8 billion years ago.
-Tiny dust particles drifted through giant, doughnut-shaped clouds and began colliding with one another.
+The objects in the universe formed after the Big Bang, about 13.8 billion years ago.
+Tiny dust particles traveling in giant, doughnut-shaped clouds began colliding with one another.
 If the collision was light enough, the dust particles would merge, according to NASA.
 These successive collisions created a snowball effect: As a planet formed, its gravity increased and it attracted more and more matter.

 "Gravity pulls all matter towards the centre of gravity.
 Like a kitchen sink, all the water will flow down the hole at the bottom.
 In the case of planets, every piece of matter tries to get as close to the centre of gravity as possible," explains astronomer Bruno Merin, head of the European Space Agency's ESAC Science Data Centre.